Skip to main content

 Most houses only have one Heating Zone.

-Example A: there is one Wired Smart Thermostat X that controls the heating of the whole house.
+Example A: One Wired Smart Thermostat X controls the heating of the whole house.
 This is the Zone Controller.
 Smart Radiator Thermostats X are installed in all rooms to control the temperature in each room individually.
-To request heat, the Smart Radiator Thermostat X communicates with the Smart Thermostat X to turn on the boiler or heat pump.
+To request heat, the Smart Radiator Thermostat X communicates with the Wired Smart Thermostat X to turn on the boiler or heat pump.

-Example B: a room has no Zone Controller assigned, so it is independent and won’t communicate with any Zone Controller.
-This setting is ideal if the room doesn’t belong to the Heating Zone controlled by the Zone Controller.
+Example C: Some rooms in the house have no Zone Controller assigned.
+This setting is ideal if the room doesn’t belong to the heating zone controlled by the Zone Controller.

-Select each room that shouldn’t be linked to the Zone Controller and set the Zone Controller option to No Zone Controller (independant).
+Select each room that shouldn’t be linked to the Zone Controller and set the Zone Controller option to No Zone Controller (independent).

-Example C: there are two or more Heating Zones, e.g. for different floors.
-In this example, each Smart Thermostat X controls the Heating Zone for the floor it is on.
+Example D: There are two or more heating zones, e.g. for different floors.
+In this example, each Wired Smart Thermostat X controls the heating zone for the floor it is on.
 The radiators are equipped with Smart Radiator Thermostats X.

 The rooms on each floor are assigned to the respective Zone Controller for that floor.
-When a Smart Radiator Thermostat X on the upper floor needs heating, it informs the Smart Thermostat X that controls the upstairs Heating Zone.
+When a Smart Radiator Thermostat X on the upper floor needs heating, it informs the Wired Smart Thermostat X that controls the upstairs heating zone.

 Did this answer your question?